TEALSK12/apcsa-public/curriculum/Assets.md

 TEALS AP CS A Curriculum Assets
 ====================================================================================================

-The TEALS AP CS A Curriculum assets may be downloaded from the [Additional Curriculum Materials][] section of the TEALS Dashboard
+The TEALS AP CS A curriculum, tests, answer keys, resources and exam can be downloaded from the [Additional Curriculum Materials][] section of the TEALS Dashboard.
+These items are protected to give the teaching teams the control over when to release these items to their students.

-[Note: you need to be a current TEALS volunteer or classroom teacher to access the TEALS Dashboard]

-The latest version is TEALS-APCSA-Curriculum-v2.0.2.zip.

 Contents
 --------